tianyi/spark/docs/sql-programming-guide.md

 (https://cwiki.apache.org/confluence/display/Hive/Setting+Up+HiveServer2) in Hive 0.12.
 You can test the JDBC server with the beeline script comes with either Spark or Hive 0.12.

+To run JDBC server on YARN, add the following line to spark-env.sh:

+    MASTER=yarn-client

 To start the JDBC server, run the following in the Spark directory:

     ./sbin/start-thriftserver.sh